grafana/loki/docs/sources/send-data/_index.md

 ## Grafana Clients

-The following clients are developed and supported by Grafana Labs for sending logs to Loki:
+The following clients are developed and supported (for those customers who have purchased a support contract) by Grafana Labs for sending logs to Loki:

 - [Grafana Agent](/docs/agent/latest/) - The Grafana Agent is the recommended client for the Grafana stack.
 It can  collect telemetry data for metrics, logs, traces, and continuous profiles and is fully compatible with the Prometheus, OpenTelemetry, and Grafana open source ecosystems.
 - [Promtail]({{< relref "./promtail" >}}) - Promtail is the client of choice when you're running Kubernetes, as you can configure it to automatically scrape logs from pods running on the same node that Promtail runs on.
 Promtail and Prometheus running together in Kubernetes enables powerful debugging: if Prometheus and Promtail use the same labels, users can use tools like Grafana to switch between metrics and logs based on the label set.